 - Violating software licensing provisions.

-- Installing software on public access and other College machines without appropriate authorization (from Information Services or the department to which the machines belong).
+- Installing software on public access and other College machines without appropriate authorization (from ITS or the department to which the machines belong).

 - Installing any diagnostic, analyzer, "sniffer," keystroke/data capture software or devices on College technology resources.